alexbredo/codex/README.md

 ```bash
 npm run build
 ```
-And to start the production server (this will also create `data/database.sqlite` if it doesn't exist):
+And to start the production server (this will also create `data/database.sqlite` and `data/uploads` if they don't exist):
 ```bash
 npm run start
 ```